decentraland/documentation/content/creator/sdk7/media/video-playing.md

 ### Latest video event

-Query a video for its last state change by using `getLatestVideoEvent`.
+Query a video for its last state change by using `getVideoState`.
 This function returns an object with a `currentState` property, with one of the following values from the `VideoState` enum, indicating the current state of the video:

 - `VideoState.VS_READY`
 - `VideoState.VS_NONE`